mohammad-sadeghi-ilaghi/Ansible_containerd_offline/README.md

+# install containerd in offline mode with Commands and Ansible
-# install containerd in offline mode with service with commands
+## 1. Install containerd in offline mode with service with commands in linux
 note: go to root user `sudo su`
 1. unrar files
 ```